dkiimm/1800_202410_DTC16/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+This browser based web application allows users to join and create sport events and add other users as friends to play again in the future.

 ## 2. Names of Contributors
 List team members and/or short bio's here...